DaveSkender/Stock.Indicators/docs/_indicators/Fractal.md

 | `windowSpan` | int | Evaluation window span width (`S`).
 Must be at least 2.
 Default is 2.
 | `endType` | EndType | Determines whether `Close` or `High/Low` are used to find end points.
 See [EndType options](#endtype-options) below.
 Default is `EndType.HighLow`.

-The total evaluation window size is `2×S+1`, representing `±S` from the evalution date.
+The total evaluation window size is `2×S+1`, representing `±S` from the evaluation date.

 ### Historical quotes requirements